Medically reviewed: January 4, 2018

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Overdose symptoms may include drowsiness, feelings of extreme happiness or sadness, fast heartbeat, memory problems, little or no urinating, constipation, loss of energy, problems with speech or coordination, or fainting.
+Overdose symptoms may include changes in mood, memory problems, little or no urinating, constipation, loss of energy, problems with speech or coordination, or feeling light-headed.

 What should I avoid while taking dronabinol?